-The Allow Unencrypted Null Cipher control, which is available on the WebLogic Server Administration Console ServerName > Configuration > SSL > Advanced page, determines whether null ciphers are allowed.
+The Allow Unencrypted Null Cipher control, which is available in the WebLogic Server Administration Console by selecting Servers > ServerName > Configuration > SSL > Advanced, determines whether null ciphers are allowed.
 By default, this control is not set and the use of a null cipher is not allowed on the server.
-In such a configuration, if the SSL clients want to use the null cipher suite (by indicating TLS_RSA_WITH_NULL_MD5 as the only supported cipher suite), the SSL handshake will fail.
+In such a configuration, if the SSL clients want to use the null cipher suite (by indicating TLS\ RSA\WITH\NULL\MD5 as the only supported cipher suite), the SSL handshake will

-If you set this control, the null cipher suite (for example, TLS_RSA_WITH_NULL MD5) is added to the list of supported cipher suites by the server.
+If you set this control, the null cipher suite (for example, TLS\RSA\WITH\NULL\ MD5) is added to the list of supported cipher suites by the server.
 The SSL connection has a chance to use the null cipher suite if the client wants to do so.
 If the null cipher suite is used, the message will be unencrypted.